 Eye gaze, also known as gaze interaction, is when an individual uses a high tech SGD with their eyes via infrared technology.
 Infrared light (safely) reflects on an individual’s eyes, and the SGDs can track how they move.
 An individual can use gaze interaction systems to communicate via AAC software as well as browse the internet, compose emails, and more.

-Many AAC softwares can be adjusted so that a button has to be pressed for a certain amount of time before it is selected (sometimes called a hold and/or release time in device settings).
+Many AAC software systems can be adjusted so that a button has to be pressed for a certain amount of time before it is selected (sometimes called a hold and/or release time in device settings).
 If you think about accessing a smartphone, you probably just have to tap a button quickly and it is selected.
-Some individuals benefit from touching a button for a slightly longer amount of time, e.g. .25 seconds, before it is selected.
-If an individual has fine motor difficulties and tend to drag their finger across a screen, then a hold modification of .25 seconds may be helpful so that any button they may hit as they drag their finger slightly is not selected.
+Some individuals benefit from touching a button for a slightly longer amount of time, e.g., .25 seconds, before it is selected.
+If an individual has fine motor difficulties and tends to drag their finger across a screen, then a hold modification of .25 seconds may be helpful so that any button they may hit as they drag their finger slightly is not selected.
 If an individual uses a head tracking or eye gaze system, the amount of time they have to look at a button or area before it’s selected can be lengthened or shortened.

 AAC accessories, such as straps, mounts, stands, keyguards, and styluses may assist individuals access their AAC devices more successfully.
-For a more in-depth overview of these accessories, check out our post all about them.

-Why Have Different Access Methods?
+Why Use Different Access Methods?